jiyanpatil07/docker-image-size-extractor-extension/README.md

 ## Installation

 The recommended way to install the extension is from the Marketplace in Docker Desktop.

-You could also install it with the Docker Extensions CLI, targeting either a published released (e.g. `1.0.0`) or branch (e.g. `main`):
+You could also install it with the Docker Extensions CLI, targeting either a published released (e.g. `1.0.0`) or a branch (e.g. `main`).

 ## Run Locally